studenthealth [at] ucollege.edu (Tammy Adams, RN)

 Written excuses or a sick list for class absence due to minor illnesses will not be provided by the Student Health Office.
 You should make individual arrangements with your teachers when absent from classes.
 If you cannot reach them, you can leave a message on their voice mail or send an email.
 When a serious illness occurs and you are absent three or more days, or hospitalization is required, the nurse will (upon your request) help to document that the class absence was medically necessary.
 If you see a physician and miss a class, you should get a written excuse from the doctor.

-For those who are not insured with your family, student insurance is with Student Assurance Services, Inc. (PPO-First Health Network.)
-If you need to visit a doctor, you should check with the school nurse to find which providers are in this network or go to www.firsthealth.com. or call 1-888-685-7774.
-There is a $150 deductible if you are seen by a health care provider off campus or get a prescription filled without a referral form from the nurse.
-This deductible may be waived if you have the nurse or school physician complete a Physician Referral Form.
-After the deductible, if the provider is in the First Health Network, it will pay 80 percent beyond the deductible.
-If the provider is not in the network, it will pay 60 percent beyond the $150 deductible.
+For those who are not insured with your family, student insurance is with Consolidated Health Plans (CHP) and the Preferred Provider Organization is with First Health Network.
+If you need to visit a doctor, you should check with the school nurse to find which providers are in this network or go to www.firsthealthlbp.com. or call 1-800-226-5116.
+There is a $250 deductible.
 LincCare, Urgent Care Clinic and all the Lincoln hospitals accept the school insurance.
 A claim form MUST be completed and sent to the insurance company.
 Claim forms are available at the link above or the following locations: Student Health Office, Dick Building, Room 06, the box on the health office door, or at the Student Services office.

-All full-time students are insured automatically under a mandatory accident policy during the school year.
+All full-time students (12 or more credit hours) are insured automatically under a accident policy during the school year.
 This is supplemental accident insurance in which payment will be made up to $1000.00 per injury.
 First submit any bills to your primary insurance company.
 Get an Explanation of Benefits (EOB) from the primary company and submit it with a claim form and any remaining bills to the school insurance.

 Sports and Orthopedic Injuries

-Kurt Behrhorst, an athletic trainer from Nebraska Orthopaedic, will be in the Health Office on Thursday mornings from 8:45 - 9:15 a.m. for evaluation and assistance with sports injuries.
+Jordan Bart, an athletic trainer from Nebraska Orthopaedic, will be in the Health Office on Thursday mornings from 8:30 a.m.- 9:00 a.m. for evaluation and assistance with sports injuries.

 The services of a licensed professional counselor, Lorie Escobar, are available.
 Call 402-540-2354 to set up an appointment.
 Stan Hardt is also available for career and general counseling at ext.
 2540 or 2094